mhmdagv/interview-task/README.md

 ## Troubleshooting

-### WebDriver Issues

-- wit
-- Check browser version compatibility with ChromeDriver.

 ### JSON Element Not Found

 - Verify that the JSON element key exists in `jsonpom`.
 - Ensure correct locator type (css, xpath, id, etc.).

-## License

-This project is licensed under the MIT License.